 - Select Weighted mean of grades, then in the Weight column enter each category's weighting in relation to the final course grade.
 Note: 30.00 = 30%.
 Make sure the weightings add up to 100%.

 - Select Simple weighted mean of grades or Sum of Grades, then in the Max. grade column enter the maximum mark each category can earn.
 Make sure the Course total is a figure you can work with.

 To calculate category totals:

-- In the Aggregation column, in the drop-down list next to the category name, select the aggregation type appropriate to that category.
-For an explanation of the available aggregation types, click the Help button next to the Aggregation column heading.
+- Click on the Aggregation dropdown.
+Select the aggregation type appropriate to that category.
+For an explanation of the available aggregation types, click the Help button beside to the Aggregation dropdown.